Coursework and examinations

 Advice and tips on submitting coursework:

-• Our Online support site explains how to submit coursework online.
-This must be used where required for a course.
+- Our Online support site explains how to submit coursework online.
+This is the required method for almost all submissions.

 Word count limits and referencing